sash parts for windows

 You may also want to take a look at this tutorial video that shows the best method of removing pivot shoes from a window.
 It may be some help.

-A landlord from NJ says:
+Landlord from NJ

 Here is a slightly better picture of the shoe or clip as well as the tilt latch.
 I think the make might be "cutting edge", not sure.
 I also included a pic of the clip/shoe of a window that is functional.
 Thanks